dary1337/yuris_editor/README.md

 Example: "C:\Folder\yuri's editor.exe" /clean (or -clean)

+# Version 1.4.3.6
+- Now you can edit the Create (New) menu!
+Note that when adding an item, you need to specify the extension, for example: .mp3

 # Version 1.4.3.5
 - Fixed the discrepancy between the light theme in applications and settings
 - Fixed the abrupt disappearance of the program when collapsing